cloudera/dbt-hive/README.md

 ### Requirements

-Current version of dbt-hive use dbt-core 1.7.*.
-We are actively working on supporting the next version of dbt-core 1.8
+Current version of dbt-hive uses dbt-core 1.8.*.
+We are actively working on supporting the next available version of dbt-core.

 Python >= 3.8
-dbt-core ~= 1.7.*
+dbt-core ~= 1.8.*
 impyla >= 0.18

 ### Install